PJM Glossary

 First Contingency Basis

-- The loading on all remaining facilities can be expected to be within emergency ratings,
+- The loading on all remaining facilities can be expected to be within emergency ratings.

-- System stability is maintained, and
+- System stability is maintained.

 - An acceptable voltage profile is maintained.